 In December 2019, it was first reported that there had been an outbreak of a novel strain of COVID-19, in China.
 Since then, COVID-19 has continued to spread outside of China, including throughout the United States and other parts of the world, becoming a global pandemic.
 Since then, the pandemic has seen waves of increases and decreases of infections due to the emergence of variants to the original COVID-19 strain such as the Delta variant and Omicron variant.
-For the period covered by this Form 10-K, the COVID-19 pandemic has impacted our business and will likely continue to impact our business directly and/or indirectly for the foreseeable future.
-While we are hopeful that widespread vaccinations from COVID-19, together with increases in immunity within the population, will usher in a new sense of normalcy, we are unable to accurately predict the full impact that the COVID-19 pandemic will have on our results of operations or financial condition due to numerous factors that are not within our control, including the duration and severity of the outbreak together with any additional statewide closures resulting from increases in cases nationwide, whether from COVID-19 or recently discovered or newly emerged variants.
+While we are hopeful that widespread vaccinations from COVID-19, together with increases in immunity within the population and an overall decrease in cases, will continue to usher in a new sense of normalcy, we are unable to accurately predict the full impact that the COVID-19 pandemic could have on our results of operations or financial condition due to numerous factors that are not within our control, including the duration and severity of any future outbreak together with any additional statewide closures resulting from increases in cases nationwide, whether from COVID-19 or recently discovered or newly emerged variants.